tdas3001/tdas3001/README.md

 ## Education
+I am studying Masters of Science in Electrical and Computer Engineering at the Georgia Institute of Technology, Atlanta (US) with the technical interest area of Computer Systems and Software and the expected graduation date of August 2025.
 I did my Bachelors in Engineering at the [Indian Institute of Technology, Kharagpur](http://www.iitkgp.ac.in/) with major in Instrumentation Engineering and a minor in Computer Science and Engineering.
 I graduated with a cummulative GPA of 9.03.
 Moreover, I did my high schooling at Delhi Public School, Dhanbad with Intermediate in Science and passed with a 93.4%.
 ### Coursework
+#### Graduate Courses
+**Ongoing**

+- Introduction to Computer Security
+- Advanced Malware Analysis
+- Critical Infrastructure Security and Resilience
+- Computer Communication Networks

+**Completed**

+None
+#### Underguate Courses
 **Programming**: Data Sructure and Algorithms, Computer Networks, Computer Architecture & Operating Systems, High Performance Parallel Computing </br>
 **Data Science**: Data Analytics, Machine Learning, Statistics, NLP, Social Computing, Artificial Intelligence </br>
 **Mathematics**: Probability and Stochastic Processes, Estimation of Signals and Systems, Transform Calculus </br>